pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 The Old Dungeon Ghyll in Langdale is a legendary walkers’ pub at the head of Great Langdale where dogs are welcome in the hikers’ bar, which has a stone floor, a fire, and real ales.
 No pretension, no gastro-nonsense, just honest refreshment after a day on the fells, and your dog will be one of several, so nobody will look twice.

-The Mortal Man in Troutbeck is a traditional Lakeland inn with views over the Troutbeck Valley, dogs welcome in the bar, and the kind of warm, unhurried atmosphere that makes you wonder why you ever eat anywhere else.
+The Mortal Man in Troutbeck is a traditional Lakeland inn with views over the Troutbeck Valley, dogs welcome in the bar, and the kind of warm, unhurried atmosphere that makes you wonder why you ever eat anywhere else, and it’s the sort of find that makes booking pet-friendly cottages Lake District trips worthwhile on its own.

 For something different, Chesters by the River at Skelwith Bridge is a cafe in a converted mill with a terrace overlooking the river, dogs welcome inside and out, known for its cakes, and the kind of place where the staff bring your dog a bowl of water without being asked.